zkan/wordcamp-bangkok-2017/README.md

-# wordcamp-bangkok-2017
+# WordPress Hooks at WordCamp Bangkok 2017

-WordPress Hooks at WordCamp Bangkok 2017
+To try this project, run `docker-compose up`.